 This guide aims to provide clear insights and guidance to help you make informed decisions about your financial future after leaving Germany, whether you’re considering claiming a refund of your German pension or want to better understand the social security arrangements between Germany and Japan.

-As a foreigner living and working in Germany, you contribute approximately 9% of your monthly taxable income to the Deutsche Rentenversicherung, which is the official pension insurance system in Germany.
-It’s vital to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.
+As an expat living and working in Germany, you will contribute approximately 9% of your monthly taxable income to Deutsche Rentenversicherung, the official pension scheme in Germany.
+It’s important to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.

 Understanding the procedure for claiming a refund of your German pension contributions is key as you plan for your future post-Germany.
 As a citizen of Japan, you may be eligible for a refund, provided you fulfill certain conditions.| When planning your future after leaving Germany, it is important to understand the procedure for claiming a refund of your German pension contributions.
 As a citizen of Japan, you may be entitled to a refund if you meet certain conditions.}

-When you leave Germany, you are generally entitled to a refund of your German pension contributions if
+When you leave Germany, you generally become eligible for a refund of your German pension contributions if:

-a) you are not entitled to make voluntary contributions to the German pension scheme (freiwillige Versicherung) from your new place of residence.
+a) you are ineligible to make voluntary contributions to the German pension system (voluntary insurance/freiwillige Versicherung) from your new place of residence.

 and

-b) at least 24 months have elapsed since your last contribution to the German statutory pension scheme.
+b) at least 24 months have passed since your most recent contribution to Germany’s statutory pension scheme.

-The possibility of voluntary insurance (a) depends on the social security agreement between Germany and your home country.
+The option to make voluntary insurance payments (a) depends on the social security agreement between Germany and your home country.

-a) You are entitled to or are already receiving a German pension.
+a) You are eligible for pension benefits or are already receiving a retirement pension from Germany.

 b) You can make statutory pension contributions or are covered by compulsory insurance in Germany.

-c) You have the option of making voluntary contributions to the German pension scheme (voluntary insurance).
+c) You have the opportunity to make voluntary contributions to the German pension scheme (freiwillige Versicherung).

 In short: The eligibility for German Pension Refund for Citizens of Japan